 Experiment programs are from three to five weeks in length.
-The earliest 2016 Experiment programs depart from the United States on June 27, and the majority of programs conclude by the end of July.
-You can find more information about Experiment programs, including specific dates for each program, on our website here.
+The earliest 2017 Experiment programs depart from the United States on June 26, and the majority of programs conclude by the end of July.
+You can find more information about Experiment programs, including specific dates for each program, on our website.

 Leaders work with the Experiment office to provide feedback and evaluations on their program, including submission of written reports due within one month of their program’s conclusion.
 All post-program responsibilities can be completed remotely.

 All leaders are required to attend the Leader Training Workshop in Vermont prior to leading a program.
 The Leader Training Workshop is scheduled to begin on June 20.

 Programs run between three and five weeks in length, and you can find dates for specific programs here.
 Groups begin departing the United States for their program country on June 26, and the majority of groups return to the United States between July 24 and August 4, 2017.

 On the application, we ask you to list your language capabilities, experiences living abroad, and expertise in The Experiment’s program themes.
 These factors give us a very good idea of which program(s) you would be qualified to lead.
 If there is a particular program/location you would specifically like to be considered for, you may note your preference in the Additional Information section at the end of your application.
 We also make sure to discuss program preferences with applicants during interviews.